-Before you do anything, you need to secure the home by changing the locks.
+Before you do anything, you must secure the home by changing the locks.
 This is especially important if you won’t be able to start the Bay Area estate cleanout immediately.
-By changing the locks, you ensure that your loved one’s property is safe and secure until you can sort through everything.
+Changing the locks ensures your loved one’s property is safe and secure until you can sort through everything.
 If your loved one rented rather than owned their home, speak to the landlord about the best way to secure the property until you can handle the items.

 2. Locate important documents

-Before you sort your loved one’s material possessions, it’s essential to go through their paperwork to find important documents.
+Before you sort your loved one’s material possessions, you must review their paperwork to find important documents.
 Locate the following and place them somewhere safe:

 - Credit card account information and statements